timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 038-DEPARTMENT OF STATE/CHAPTER 038-DEPARTMENT OF STATE.md

 * #### (2) Head of Office
   * #### (A) Special Envoy for Monitoring and Combating anti-Semitism
-    * The head of the Office shall be the Special Envoy for Monitoring and Combating anti-Semitism (in this section referred to as the "Special Envoy").
+    * The head of the Office shall be the Special Envoy for Monitoring and Combating anti-Semitism (in this section referred to as the "Special Envoy"), who shall be appointed by the President, by and with the advice and consent of the Senate.
+The Special Envoy shall report directly to the Secretary.

-  * #### (B) Appointment of head of Office
+  * #### (B) Nomination of head of Office
-    * The Secretary shall appoint the Special Envoy.
-If the Secretary determines that such is appropriate, the Secretary may appoint the Special Envoy from among officers and employees of the Department.
-The Secretary may allow such officer or employee to retain the position (and the responsibilities associated with such position) held by such officer or employee prior to the appointment of such officer or employee to the position of Special Envoy under this paragraph.
+    * If the President determines that such is appropriate, the President may nominate the Special Envoy from among officers and employees of the Department.
+Such officer or employee may not retain the position (or the responsibilities associated with such position) held by such officer or employee prior to the nomination of such officer or employee to the position of Special Envoy under this paragraph.

+* #### (3) Duties
+  * The Special Envoy shall serve as the primary advisor to, and coordinate efforts across, the United States Government relating to monitoring and combating anti-Semitism and anti-Semitic incitement that occur in foreign countries.

+* #### (4) Rank and status of ambassador
+  * The Special Envoy shall have the rank of ambassador.

+* #### (5) Qualifications
+  * The Special Envoy should be a person of recognized distinction in the field of combating anti-Semitism.

 #### (b) Purpose of Office
 * Upon establishment, the Office shall assume the primary responsibility for—